jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 #image: './img.png'
 ---

-I recently gave a talk on customizable (as in fully-stylable) `<select>`, and as I was building demos I realised there's a sizing 'pattern' that's mostly the-one-you-want, but it took me a long time to figure out how to do it in CSS.
+I recently gave a talk on customizable (as in fully-stylable) `<select>`, and as I was building demos I realised there's a sizing 'pattern' that's almost always the-one-you-want, but it took me a long time to figure out how to do it in CSS.

 Well, I say I figured it out.
 I actually failed, and asked a bunch of people for help, who (thankfully, for my ego) also struggled.
 Eventually, [Ian Kilpatrick](https://bsky.app/profile/bfgeek.bsky.social) pointed me at the feature I was missing…